Friday, May 30, 2014

 English language & Spanish language keyboards

 Besides replacing the computer, for a lot more money than we would have paid if we purchased it in the USA or Canada, we were now blessed with a keyboard designed for the Spanish language.
 Finding the @ sign for inputting our email addresses was a big challenge, necessitating a quick text to a friend asking for help.
-The new keyboard has upside down (to us) question marks, and exclamation marks, and two keys for the letter N. The extra key has the accent over the “ñ” putting ten letters on the middle row of keys instead of only nine.
+The new keyboard has upside-down (to us) question marks, exclamation marks, and two keys for the letter N. The extra key has the accent over the “ñ”, putting ten letters on the middle row of keys instead of only nine.
 For a touch-typist, like me, it is disconcerting to have an additional key that my fingers have no memory of.
 Then Lawrie remembered we had a spare keyboard, designed for the English language, that we had bought a few years ago in Canada.
-We plugged it in, and are good to go.
+We plugged it in, and we're good to go.
 No more hunting for familiar symbols amongst the plethora of Spanish accents and characters.

 I can always take more sunset photos

-In the meantime we started the usual re-loading of programs, favourites, and files.
-I lost a few of my photographs as I hadn't backed up my files onto Goggle Drive for a couple of weeks, but other than that we are so accustomed to computer meltdowns it's not a big deal anymore.
+In the meantime, we started the usual reloading of programs, favourites, and files.
+I lost a few of my photographs as I hadn't backed up my files onto Google Drive for a couple of weeks, but other than that, we are so accustomed to computer meltdowns that it's not a big deal anymore.
 Just frustrating.
-I really need to learn how to do recovery backups but I keep procrastinating.
-Tomorrow, mañana, soon.

-Pirate themed birthday at Barlito's at Marina Paraiso
+Pirate-themed birthday Barlito's at Marina Paraiso

 The dessert tables were crammed with cupcakes, goodies, and cookies; everything in a pirate theme.
-The birthday cake had a skull and crossbones, underneath a treasure map made from sweet yummy icing.
+The birthday cake had a skull and crossbones, underneath a treasure map made from sweet, yummy icing.
 A number of the guests and their adult escorts were decked out in pirate outfits.
 Whoever planned this event did an amazing job.
-Lucky for me Tiffany Yenawine Wareing had photographs of the party.
+Lucky for me, Tiffany Yenawine Wareing had photographs of the party.

-Hasta Luego
+Hasta luego

 Friday, May 23, 2014